-Understanding the concept manipulation in a relationship
+Understanding the concept of manipulation in a relationship

 Manipulation occurs when your partner exploits your insecurities or makes you feel bad in order to get his or her way.
 Passive aggressiveness, sarcasm, and unfair teasing are examples of how they can manifest.
-However, every case is unique which makes it pretty difficult to spot.
+However, every case is unique, which makes it pretty difficult to spot.

 “It would not be called manipulation if it was easily detectable,” according to relationship expert Ikka.
 “If you think you’re being manipulated, it’s probably because you’re doing something against your instincts in response to someone else’s wishes or demands.”